 - Applicants must have a minimum cumulative grade point average (GPA) and prerequisite course GPA of 3.00 or greater on a 4.00 scale.*

 Prerequisite Courses Credit Hours Required Lab General Biology I 3 semester hours/4 quarter hours Yes General Biology II (may include an upper-level Biology course such as Genetics, Microbiology, or Neuroscience.
-One Biology requirement may be fulfilled by an Exercise Physiology course) 3 semester hours/4 quarter hours Yes General Chemistry I 4 semester hours/6 quarter hours Yes General Chemistry II 4 semester hours/6 quarter hours Yes General Physics I 4 semester hours/6 quarter hours Yes General Physics II 4 semester hours/6 quarter hours Yes Introductory Psychology 3 semester hours/4 quarter hours No Abnormal, Developmental, or Lifespan Psychology 3 semester hours/4 quarter hours No Human Anatomy and Physiology I (Vertebrate anatomy will also be accepted) 4 semester hours/6 quarter hours Yes Human Anatomy and Physiology II (Anatomy and Physiology sequence may be taken as a series of Human Anatomy and Human Physiology or as part of a 2-course A&P sequence) 4 semester hours/6 quarter hours Yes Statistics or Research Design 3 semester hours/4 quarter hours No English Composition or Writing 3 semester hours/4 quarter hours No
+One Biology requirement may be fulfilled by an Exercise Physiology course) 3 semester hours/4 quarter hours Yes General Chemistry I 4 semester hours/6 quarter hours Yes General Chemistry II 4 semester hours/6 quarter hours Yes General Physics I 4 semester hours/6 quarter hours Yes General Physics II 4 semester hours/6 quarter hours Yes One Psychology Requirement (This requirement may be completed with any general Psychology course or an upper-level Psychology course) 3 semester hours/4 quarter hours No Human Anatomy and Physiology I (Vertebrate anatomy will also be accepted) 4 semester hours/6 quarter hours Yes Human Anatomy and Physiology II (Anatomy and Physiology sequence may be taken as a series of Human Anatomy and Human Physiology or as part of a 2-course A&P sequence) 4 semester hours/6 quarter hours Yes Statistics or Research Design 3 semester hours/4 quarter hours No

 Quarter System Courses: In MOST instances, completion of 3 quarters of Biology, Physics & Chemistry are required to fulfill the 2-semester requirement.
 These courses will be reviewed on an individual basis as institutions have different requirements and standards.